ARMmbed/Debugging-docs/Docs/Debugging/debugging_microbit.md

     Breakpoint 3, 0x0001f51e in ?? ()
     ...

-And you should see "Hello world" written at 115200 bauds on your console :)
+You see "Hello world" written at 115200 bauds on your console.

 ## Cheat sheet